cssgunc/breast-cancer-hub/backend-breast-cancer-hub/README.md

 ### ***Description***

 Logs in a user by validating the provided email and password.
-Updates the session token if successful.
+Updates and returns the session token if successful.

 ### ***Request Body***